stef-neu/3D-21cmPIE-Net/README.md

 Usage
 -----
-1. Produce a dataset in `simulations` with a size of N lightcones.
+1. Produce a dataset by default saved to `simulations/output` with a size of N lightcones.
 It is recommended to not produce large datasets with a single run. runSimulations.py creates a new output file for each run.
     ```
+    cd simulations
-    python3 runSimulations.py [options] [N_lightcones]
+    python runSimulations.py [options] [N_lightcones]
     ```
+    Folders 'simulations/output' and 'simulations/_cache' are created.

 A. Train the 3D CNN on bare simulations:
    - Train the neural network in `3DCNN`.
 By default this takes all output files from runSimulations.py as input.
        ```
+       cd 3DCNN
-       python3 runCNN.py [options] [epochs]
+       python runCNN.py [options] [epochs]
        ```

 B: Train the 3D CNN on opt mocks:
   - Create opt mocks in `mock_creation`.
     ```
-    python3 create_mocks.py [options]
+    python create_mocks.py [options]
     ```
   - Train the neural network in `3DCNN`.
 Here the input files have to be specified.
     ```
-    python3 runCNN.py --data=../mock_creation/output/*.tfrecord [options] [epochs]
+    python runCNN.py --data=../mock_creation/output/*.tfrecord [options] [epochs]
     ```
 The trained 3D CNNs and test results from the paper are stored in paper_results.
 The code to reproduce the plots from the paper can be found under paper_plots.
 This code uses the data from paper_results.

-Achknowledgements
+Acknowledgements
 -----------------
 If you use any part of this repository please cite the following paper:
 ```text